sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 val myNewInt = (a: Int, b: Int) => a * b
 ```

-Here, we're declaring a new variable `myNewInt`, that will hold the resulting evaluation of our anonymous function, `(a: Int, b: Int) => a * b`.
+Here, we're declaring a new variable, `myNewInt`, that will hold the resulting evaluation of our anonymous function, `(a: Int, b: Int) => a * b`.

-The difference with a named function, is that in the latter, we declare a function explicitly and separate of our variable assignment, and we then evaluate and assign.
+The difference with a named function is that in the latter, we declare a function explicitly and separately from our variable assignment, then evaluate and assign.

 In the case of an anonymous function, we do both evaluations in one single step.
 So when we call our variable with the two parameters, `a` and `b`, we evaluate the anonymous function and assign it: